grillazz/django-twilio-two-factor-auth/README.md

 Now what you need to start:

-1. create Twilio account and add Authy App in Twilio console.
-Instructions you can find here:...
+1. Create Twilio account and add Authy App in Twilio console.
+You can find the instructions here: https://www.twilio.com/try-twilio

-2. clone this project and in setting.py replace ACCOUNT_SECURITY_API_KEY value with your new key
+2. Clone this project and in setting.py replace ACCOUNT_SECURITY_API_KEY value with your new key.

-3. next you will python manege.py migrations and python manege.py createsuperuser
+3. Next you will python manege.py migrations and python manege.py createsuperuser

 ## How it works